HPS Network Proactively Positions Its Members for Research Inclusion

 TAKING ACTION

 The HPS Network leans on the PGE recommendations in a variety of ways.
 One of those ways is as a vehicle to inspire the Network's goal setting.
-For example, last year the HPS Network focused on a recommendation related to involving clinical partners in workshops.
-This year, the Network aims to hit another recommendation: setting a listening meeting with regulatory agencies to better understand the FDA and foster alignment with patient needs and expectations.
+For example, the HPS Network initially focused on a recommendation related to involving clinical partners in workshops.
+Soon after, the Network aimed to hit another recommendation: hosting an externally-led Patient Focused Drug Development (PFDD) meeting with regulatory agencies to better understand the FDA and foster alignment with patient needs and expectations.
 The Network also noted that the prestige and academic rigor reflected in CTTI's PGE recommendations is helping to validate its cause.
 They no longer have to urge industry to bring on the patient voice into research efforts simply because it is the right thing to do.
 With CTTI's recommendations in hand, the Network has concrete valuation of what patient groups bring to the research process-- not just to trial quality, but also to a sponsor's bottom line.
-"CTTI's PGE recommendations are the backbone I need to feel confident in telling sponsors that I deserve a seat at their table," the Network's Founder says.
+"CTTI's recommendations are the backbone I need to feel confident in telling sponsors that I deserve a seat at their table," the Network's Founder says.

 IMPACT